wakeuplabs-io/the-sandbox-sev/README.md

 ---

+## Task Hash & Immutability

+**What is a Task Hash?**
+A Task Hash is a unique digital fingerprint generated from all the task data (transaction ID, task type, details, priority, etc.).
+Think of it as a "digital signature" that uniquely identifies each task.

+**Why do we generate Task Hashes?**
+Every task created in the system generates a hash that gets stored on the blockchain (Polygon).
+This serves a crucial purpose:

+- **Immutability**: Once a task hash is stored on-chain, it cannot be modified or tampered with.
+The blockchain acts as an immutable ledger.
+- **Transparency**: Anyone can verify that a task exists and hasn't been altered by checking the hash on the blockchain.
+- **Auditability**: The hash provides cryptographic proof that the task data is authentic and hasn't been changed since creation.
+- **Trust**: Community members can independently verify task integrity without relying on the platform's database.

+**How it works (simplified):**
+1. When a task is created, all its data is processed through a cryptographic function
+2. This generates a unique hash (like a digital fingerprint)
+3. The hash is stored on the blockchain in a smart contract
+4. The original task data remains in our database, but the hash on-chain serves as proof of its authenticity

+**For users:**
+When you see a "Task Hash" in the dashboard, this is the immutable proof stored on the blockchain.
+You can use this hash to independently verify that the task data hasn't been modified since it was created.

+---

 ## Empty States, Errors & Edge Cases
 - **Search with no results** → helpful empty state, quick “Clear filters” action.
 - **Pagination boundaries** → disable prev/next appropriately.